Rift Valley Children’s Village

 If you love a challenge, working with children, and are looking to make a difference, we need you!

-We are looking for a mature, organized and flexible individual with excellent interpersonal skills to manage our Volunteer Program at the Rift Valley Children’s Village (RVCV) in rural Tanzania.
-The Children’s Village is a permanent and loving home for 97 children and located in a remote and impoverished village in Karatu District, adjacent to the Ngorongoro Conservation Area.
+We are looking for a mature, organized and flexible individual with excellent interpersonal skills to manage our volunteer program at the Rift Valley Children’s Village (RVCV) in rural Tanzania.
+RVCV operates in partnership with the Tanzanian Children’s Fund and is home to 101 orphaned children.
+The Children’s Village is located in a remote and impoverished village in Karatu District, adjacent to the Ngorongoro Conservation Area.

 The duties of the Volunteer Coordinator include, but are not limited to: